jacobwarduk/blog/site/content/post/what-are-javascript-prototypes-part-1.md

 tableWithHeader.getCells(); // 35
 ```

+> This, again, is commonly referred to as inheritance.
+It is not, it is simply _behaviour delegation_ in action.

 We haven't messed with what `HeadedTable` is a prototype of, but we added to its prototype's prototype.